hmoragrega/pubsub/README.md

 as an `EnvelopeMessage` to the pub/sub system.

 #### Envelope publisher
-This is the specific sender for each pub/sub system, it receives an [envelope](publisher.go#L8), that holds the data for the message (this time as `[]byte`), the envelope has also the version of the marshaller used to serialize the data.
+This is the specific sender for each pub/sub system, it receives an [envelope](publisher.go#L12), that holds the data for the message (this time as `[]byte`), the envelope has also the version of the marshaller used to serialize the data.

-you can check the implementation for Amazon's [SNS service here.](aws/publisher.go#L22)
+You can check the implementation for Amazon's [SNS service here](aws/publisher.go#L22) as example.

 ### Subscriber
-The subscriber is can subscribe to a single topic in a pub/sub system and consume the messages.
+The subscriber can subscribe to a single topic in a pub/sub system and consume the topic messages.

 ```go